diffblue/cbmc/doc/architectural/central-data-structures.md

 }
 ```

-The above subtypes are just illustrative, so we will provide some extra explanation for
+The pseudocode subtypes above require some more elaboration, so we will provide some extra
-these:
+detail to illuminate some details at the code level:

 * The `instruction_type` above corresponds to the `goto_program_instruction_typet` type
   listed in [`goto_program.h`](../../src/goto-programs/goto_program.h)
-  * For illustration purposes, some instruction types are `assign`, `function_call`, `return`,
+  * Some illustrative instruction types are `assign`, `function_call`, `return`, etc.
-    etc.
 * The `instruction` is a statement represented by a `goto_instruction_codet`.
-  * A `goto_instruction_codet` is a `codet` (a data structure broadly representing a statement
+  * A `goto_instruction_codet` is an alias of `codet` (a data structure broadly representing
-    inside CBMC) that contains the actual GOTO-IR instruction.
+    a statement inside CBMC) that contains the actual code to be executed.
   * You can distinguish different statements by inspecting the `irep` element `ID_statement`.
-* The `guard` is an `exprt` (A CBMC data structure broadly representing an expression)
+* The `guard` is an `exprt` (a data structure broadly representing an expression inside CBMC)
   that is expected to have type `bool`.
   * This is optional - not every instruction is expected to have a `guard` associated with it.